bldrvnlw/citools/README.md

 #### Available tools

-The tolls support a number of functions to support odd cases in CI/CD that have been encountered using Conan build tools to build a separate repo.
+The tools provides a number of functions to support odd cases in CI/CD that have been encountered using Conan build tools to build a separate repo.

 ##### functions